Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Symmetrical optomechanical dynamics at single-photon level

-The other scenario to find the complete equivalence of the quantum fluctuation dynamics of photon and phonon is to set the corresponding parameters in Eqs.~(\ref{eq-29}) and (\ref{eq-30}) equal to each other.
+Another condition for achieving the equivalence of the quantum fluctuation dynamics of the photon and phonon modes is to set the corresponding parameters in Eqs.~(\ref{eq-29}) and (\ref{eq-30}) equal to each other.
 To be specific, we equalize the modified detuning frequency ${{\Delta ''_c}}$ of the optical cavity field to the detuning of the mechanical resonance frequency ${{\Delta _{\rm{m}}}}$ by adjusting the two driving lasers ${\Omega _a}$ and ${\Omega _b}$.
 We also equalize the decay ${{\kappa _a}}$ of the optical cavity field to the damping ${{\gamma _b}}$ of the mechanical oscillator by modulating the corresponding system-reservoir interaction ${g_{a{\rm{k}}}}$ and ${g_{b{\rm{k}}}}$.
-To implement this scenario, we carefully analyze and compare representative works in the theoretical proposal and experimental results concerning the optomechanical systems with the CK interaction; see Table~\ref{tab-1}.
-We see that the circuit quantum electrodynamic (circuit-QED) systems may be a promising platform for realizing this scenario, in which the parameter conditions ${\Delta ''_{\rm{c}}} = {\Delta _{\rm{m}}}$ and ${\kappa _a} = {\gamma _b}$ can be satisfied.
+To implement this scenario, we carefully analyze and compare representative works in the theoretical proposal and experimental results concerning the optomechanical systems with the enhanced CK interaction; see Table~\ref{tab-1}.
+We see that circuit quantum electrodynamic systems provide a practical platform for realizing the above scenario, where the parameter conditions ${\Delta ''_{\rm{c}}} = {\Delta _{\rm{m}}}$ and ${\kappa _a} = {\gamma _b}$ are experimentally achievable.
+In circuit QED, the cavity decay rate ${\kappa _a}$ can be tuned via the external coupling between the resonator and transmission lines, while the effective mechanical damping rate ${\gamma _b}$ with parametric mechanical driving can be independently engineered through dissipative coupling or reservoir engineering, allowing the condition ${\kappa _a} = {\gamma _b}$ to be experimentally achieved \cite{ref-exp-1,ref-exp-2}.
+Additionally, the condition ${\Delta ''_{\rm{c}}} = {\Delta _{\rm{m}}}$ can be achieved experimentally by adjusting the driving fields of the optical and mechanical modes so that the resonance parameters are matched.

-If the above two scenarios are satisfied, the quantum fluctuation dynamics of photons and phonons are completely symmetrized.
+When the two conditions mentioned above are satisfied, the quantum fluctuation dynamics of photons and phonons are completely symmetrized.
 Equations~(\ref{eq-29}) and (\ref{eq-30}) now read

 where $\Delta = {\Delta ''_{\rm{c}}} = {\Delta _{\rm{m}}}$ and $\xi = {\kappa _a} = {\gamma _b}$.
 Equations~(\ref{eq-31}) and (\ref{eq-32}) describe the quantum fluctuation dynamics of the completely symmetric optomechanics in open quantum systems.
 The symmetrization of the quantum fluctuation dynamics of photons and phonons reveals a more profound connection under quantum mechanics; namely, both are bosons.